Why Small Businesses Are Replacing Chatbots with AI Agents in 2026

 How Replypop Fits In

-We built Replypop specifically for this use case -- AI booking agents for service businesses.
+We built Replypop specifically for this use case -- AI sales agents for service businesses.
 Not general-purpose chat.
 Not a chatbot builder with templates you have to maintain.
-A purpose-built agent that connects to your calendar, services, staff, and pricing, then handles customer conversations end-to-end.
+A purpose-built agent that learns your services, positioning, and pricing, then handles customer conversations end-to-end.

 Setup takes under an hour.
 The AI learns your business from your actual data.
-It books appointments, collects payments, sends reminders, handles rescheduling -- all autonomously, all on the channels your customers already use.
+It answers questions, qualifies leads, captures intent, and escalates cleanly -- all on the channels your customers already use.

 When something needs your personal touch, you see the conversation in your dashboard and jump in with full context.
 The AI hands off gracefully and picks back up when you're done.